 While many trekking poles are adjustable, some are not.
 Make sure that you get poles that are suitable for your height if you purchase non-adjustable poles.

-If they are adjustable, however, make sure that you set the correct height of the trekking poles.
+If they are adjustable, however, make sure that you set them to the correct height.
 Ensure that your arms are at a 90-degree angle with the top of the handle at waist/hip level.

 When to Use Trekking Poles